RogerHuba/roger_python_guide/class_38/facilitator.md

 ```javascript
 <p className="text-xl text-center">{getLatestReply()}</p>
 ```
 Run the app and make sure still works.

+## QuestionForm
+    - Next is the QuestionForm
+      - Open the file and add the following:

+      ```JavaScript
+      export default function QuestionForm({ askedQuestion }){
+        return(

+        )
+      }
+      ```
+    - This will give us our basic outline for the askedQuestion Form.
+Lets copy what we have from the index.
+We can go ahead and call the question from now too in the index
+    - ```<QuestionForm askedQuestion - {QuestionAskedHandler} />```
+    - There are is going to be a little change here.
+I want to handle the event here in the form, not in the index.
+So a couple of small changes that need to happen
+    - Add this function above the return()

+    ```JavaScript
+        function handleSubmit(event) {
+        event.preventDefault();
+        askedQuestion(event.target.question.value);
+        event.target.reset();
+    }
+    ```

+    - Now that we are handling the event here, we can change the event in the index to just handle the question, and the QuestionForm will handle the event.
+    - Change ```function questionAskedHandler(event)```
+    - to ```function questionAskedHandler(Question) ```
+    - also comment out the event.prevenDefault
+    - Will need to change the object to Question.value or Questionin place of the event.

 ## Questions Answered Count

 It does?
 Great!
 Let's get back to the `X questions answered` feature.

-Currently it always says 1.
+Currently it always says 0.
 Armed with our new app state how could we remove that hard coding?

 Update header component's `<p>` tag